 Unless you have a contract through a gym, most personal trainers are self-employed.
 This means you probably carry your entire overhead expenses, including gym costs, equipment maintenance, personal trainer insurance, and more.
 Plus, there’s those little things like eating and having a roof over your head that are sort of important too.
 So when a client is late on their payment or their check bounces, it’s a big deal.

-If you have clients who regularly pay late or skip payments, you may want to drop them from your client list and pursue better clients.
+If you have clients who regularly pay late or skip payments, you may want to offer warnings before dropping them from your client list and pursue better clients.

 #9 – Your Client Is a Chatty Cathy

 You know this type.
-You aren't just her personal trainer, you've somehow become her therapist, best friend, financial planner, and her closest confidant.
+You aren’t just their personal trainer, you’ve somehow become their therapist, best friend, financial planner, and closest confidant.
 While most clients will indulge in a little bit of personal chit-chat, a Chatty Cathy would prefer to have a conversation than to work out.

-Chatty Cathy clients are annoying because it's hard for you to focus and to get them focused on the exercises.
+Chatty clients are annoying because it’s hard for you to focus and to get them focused on the exercises.
 Plus, they often take longer to finish their workouts, and that has the potential to make you late for your next appointment.
 Nicely talk with your client about your expectations during a workout, or suggest playing some music to help the two of you get in the zone.

 #10 – The Expectation That You’re Perfect